 Artificial Intelligence.
 Writing is a process that involves multiple tools and iterations - e.g. journals, outlines/maps, drafts, peer review, etc. - and I accept that large language model chatbots like ChatGPT might be an effective tool for your writing process.
-However, writing is also way of thinking through problems, even a way of figuring out who one is and who one wants to be - I can't comprehend why anyone would want to hand their identities, experiences, or worldviews over to a robot.
+However, writing is also way of thinking through problems, even a way of figuring out who one is and who one wants to be - I can't comprehend why anyone would want to hand their identities, experiences, or worldviews over to a machine.
 So, feel free to experiment with AI, but the bulk of your work must represent your own observations and analyses, especially when it comes to personal experiences.
-Please keep in mind, chatbots tend to be factually incorrect, vague, and biased.
-My experience has been that when students do rely on AI, their essays are dull, formulaic, and impersonal.
+Please keep in mind, chatbots tend to be factually incorrect, vague, formulaic, and biased.
 If you use a chatbot for any of the writing assignments in this class, I expect you to explicitly state as much in a footnote or endnote.
 Failure to do so will be considered cheating and will result in a zero for the assignment.

 Attendance.
-You are allowed one (1) unexcused absence.
-For every absence after one, you will lose one-third (1/3) a letter grade from your overall grade.
+You are allowed three (3) unexcused absences.
+For every absence after three, you will lose one-third (1/3) a letter grade from your overall grade.